datapanelcorp/patspeak/docs/readme.txt

 NEW!!!
 8/28/25

-ROI (roy) interface
+ROI (roy) "remote operation interface"

-	ROI is a rasberry pi with a CAN vat & Relay hat that runs roi.py. roi.py is a python script allowing control of the relays and a replacemnent for RS-232 Ammeter UCG.
+	ROI is a rasberry pi with a CANbus hat & Relay hat running roi.py. roi.py is a python script allowing control of the relays and a replacemnent for RS-232 Ammeter UCG.

 	Relay Control: